Birds of Prey

 First Generation Anticoagulant Rodenticide (FGARs)

-Rodents or rabbits must consume multiple doses, over several days straight for the poison to become lethal.
+Rodents or rabbits must consume multiple doses of FGARs over several days straight for the poison to become lethal.
 FGARs also break down in the rodent’s system much quicker than Second generation poisons.
 Therefore, there is less chance of secondary poisoning in non-target animals when using FGARs.
 FGARs that are currently registered in Australia by the Australian Pesticides and Veterinary Medicines Authority include warfarin, coumatetralyl and diphacinone.
 Poisoning can be treated by a Vitamin K antidote from Veterinarians.

 For more information on the different rodenticides, please visit the Rodenticides at Australian Pesticides and Veterinary Medicines Authority Government website.